heig-vd-dai-course/heig-vd-dai-course/README.md

     🟢 Complete: the course is complete and ready for use. 🟡 In progress: the course is being written/updated. 🔴 To complete: the course needs to be written/updated

+[^program]:
+    The program is subject to change.
+We will do our best to inform you in advance if there are any changes.